aumpierre-unb/PonchonSavarit.jl/README.md

-and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed is a saturated liquid:
+and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed is a saturated liquid.

 ```julia
 data=[2.5e-4 3.235 1.675e-3 20.720; # enthalpy in kcal/mol